-9. Subsequent Events
+11. Subsequent Events

-Management has evaluated subsequent events through the date that the financial statements were available to be issued, May 25, 2022, and determined no items that require additional disclosure.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, April 18, 2023, and, except as related to the agreement with Jefferson Parish disclosed in Note 9, determined no items that require additional disclosure.
 No events occurring after this date have been evaluated for inclusion in these financial statements.

-JEFFERSON CHILDREN'S ADVOCACY CENTER SCHEDULE OF COMPENSATION, BENEFITS, AND OTHER PAYMENTS TO THE AGENCY HEAD FOR THE YEAR ENDED DECEMBER 31, 2021
+JEFFERSON CHILDREN'S ADVOCACY CENTER SCHEDULE OF COMPENSATION, BENEFITS, AND OTHER PAYMENTS TO THE AGENCY HEAD FOR THE YEAR ENDED DECEMBER 31, 2022